eserlxl/vglog-filter/doc/FAQ.md

 ## General Information

 ### What is `vglog-filter`?
 `vglog-filter` is a fast and flexible command-line tool designed to process and clean up Valgrind log files.
 Its primary purpose is to help developers analyze Valgrind output more efficiently by removing redundant information, deduplicating stack traces, and normalizing dynamic data (like memory addresses) for easier comparison.
+Currently at version 10.5.0, it features advanced LOC-based versioning and comprehensive testing.

 ### Why should I use `vglog-filter`?
 Valgrind logs can be very verbose, especially in large projects or during automated testing. `vglog-filter` addresses common pain points: